-1.8 Compliance with Customs Code and Implementing Provisions
+1.8 Compliance with Union Customs Code and Delegated & Implementing Acts

-Revenue has robust checking procedures in place in order to satisfy EU obligations and ensure compliance by its own staff and by the trading community with the requirements of the Customs Code and its associated Implementing Provisions.
+Revenue has robust checking procedures in place in order to satisfy EU obligations and ensure compliance with the requirements of the Customs Code and its associated Implementing Provisions.

 Article 78(2) of Regulation 2913/1992 (Community Customs Code) and Article 48 of Regulation 952/2013 (Union Customs Code) provide for customs authorities to verify the accuracy of the particulars contained in a declaration after the release of goods.